Alamputraaf/gentoo-setup/README.md

 Hello There
 This is my Gentoo Setup Documentation created by Me

-After 6 times installing Gentoo, im really confident to use as daily driver on my Virtual Machines This Documentation also credits to my inspiration @MentalOutlaw, @Denshi, and @LukeSmith.
+After 6 times installing Gentoo, im really confident to use as daily driver in my Virtual Machines This Documentation also credits to my inspiration @MentalOutlaw, @Denshi, and @LukeSmith.

 My setup for Minimalist Gentoo Installer Using DWM as Window Manager from suckless.org